xingwendenggithub/study-rap/Home.md

 ### Manuals

 * If you are a RAP user, want to know how to operate in RAP, please check [User Manual](user_manual)
-* If you want to deploy your own RAP server, know how to deploy, please check [Deploy Manual)(deploy_manual)
+* If you want to deploy your own RAP server, know how to deploy, please check [Deploy Manual](deploy_manual)
 * If you want to be a contributor of RAP, or develop functions fit your own business, please check [Dev Manual](dev_manual)

 ### Technical Support